dataset-ninja/disease-detection-in-fruit-images/README.md

 # Dataset: Region Aggregated Attention CNN for Disease Detection in Fruit Images

-Disease Detection in Fruit Images is a dataset for object detection tasks.
+Disease Detection in Fruit Images is a dataset for object detection task.